-As defined above, sexism is a form of discrimination.
-When faced with this, feelings of anger, distrust, and anxiety may surface.
-Justifiably so.
-No one wants to feel inferior; a lesser-than.
-But so many females deal with this, and sometimes on a daily basis.
+As defined above, sexism is a pervasive form of discrimination.
+When faced with sexism, it’s natural for feelings of anger, distrust, and anxiety to surface, and justifiably so.
+No one wants to feel inferior or lesser-than, but countless women deal with this issue, sometimes on a daily basis.

-Think of the woman at work, holding down the secretarial job that she’s had for the past few years, while her boss takes the inexperienced “new guy” under his wing.
-Or the girl at school, who can’t play on her school’s football team because of the unwritten “no girls allowed” rule.
+Think of the woman working diligently at her job, holding down the secretarial position she has had for the past few years.
+She watches as her boss takes the inexperienced “new guy” under his wing, providing him with opportunities she has never been offered.
+Or consider the girl at school who dreams of playing on her school’s football team but can’t due to the unwritten “no girls allowed” rule.

-Think of the wife that has to cook, clean, look after the kids, balance the checkbook, not because she and her husband agreed on this arrangement, but because he told her that it was her job to do so simply because she was a woman, and that’s what women are supposed to do.
+Reflect on the wife who finds herself cooking, cleaning, taking care of the kids, and balancing the checkbook – not because she and her husband mutually agreed on these responsibilities, but because he told her it was her duty as a woman, as that’s what women are supposed to do.

-Think of a television show or movie you’ve seen, where a woman was in a position of the highest power.
-Smart, decisive, knows what she wants, yet her authority was undermined constantly, her orders not followed.
-She isn’t taken seriously.
-Sure, its just a show, but it strikes a nerve.
-Or a game show, where the models, usually women are exhibiting not only a prize, but themselves.
-They don’t say much, but smile brightly, wearing the skimpy outfits, laughing extra loud at the host’s lame jokes.
-Because that’s all women are good for: stand still, look pretty, but be quiet unless you’re laughing, right?
+Have you ever watched a television show or movie in which a woman held a position of high power – smart, decisive, knows what she wants – yet her authority was constantly undermined, and her orders went unheeded?
+She wasn’t taken seriously despite her competence.
+While it’s just a show, it strikes a chord, highlighting the underlying issue.
+Consider a game show where models, typically women, not only showcase prizes but also themselves.
+They don’t say much, just smile brightly, wearing revealing outfits and laughing extra loudly at the host’s mediocre jokes.
+This portrayal suggests that women are meant to stand still, look pretty, and stay quiet unless they’re laughing, perpetuating gender stereotypes.

-Ladies, its time to stand up for ourselves!
-If you feel like your being discriminated against because you’re a female, speak up!
-Show that you will not stand for it.
+Ladies, it’s time to stand up for ourselves.
+If you feel you’re experiencing discrimination due to your gender, speak up.
+Show that you will not tolerate it.
 Even if it’s not happening to you personally, you can still speak up for someone else.
-Sure, some things are easier said than done, but with a little encouragement from our fellow ladies, we can do it.
+While it’s true that some things are easier said than done, with encouragement from our fellow women, we can make a difference.